Steviebaa/api-v3-docs/docs/docs-S3D.design.md

 ### `S3D.design.rc.check`

-Run an RC design check from US, Australian, European, Canadian and British standards.
+Run an RC design check from various standards.
 The API will calculate all member capacities, utility ratios and generate summary and in-depth calculation reports.

 | Key  | Type  | Accepts | Description  |
 | :--- | :---: | :---    | :---         |